 “It is imperative that a personal statement be free of any mistakes, be they grammatical or factual ones,” they said.

-“An essay littered with mistakes will give the reader an impression that the writer is incompetent and unprofessional, regardless of how proficient he actually is in his course.
-It would definitely be a disadvantage for the applicant if his essay is compared with other more well-written and put together ones.
+“An essay littered with mistakes will give the reader an impression that the writer is incompetent and unprofessional, regardless of how proficient they are at their course.
+It would definitely be a disadvantage for the applicant if their essay was compared with other more well-written and put together ones.

-“Hence, it is advisable for applicants to submit their personal statements to several proofreaders to make sure there aren’t any discernible errors in the final product.”
+“Hence, it is advisable for applicants to show their personal statements to several proofreaders to make sure there aren’t any discernible errors in the final product.”

 So, to maximise your chances of winning a place at a university of your choice, and of producing your best work when you get there, these are the common errors to look out for:

 2. Homophone errors (words that sound the same but are spelled differently such as "course" and "coarse")

 3. Use of US English spellings instead of UK English (such as "color" instead of "colour")